 It is now standard in many vehicles, particularly high-riding four-wheel drives and SUVs.
-These come in handy for avoiding a fender bender in the shopping mall parking lot, but also backing out of your driveway when your kids are playing on the footpath.
+These come in handy when you’re trying to avoid a collision in a car park, but also when you’re backing out of your driveway where your kids are playing on the footpath.

 Car safety features: #7.
 Shatter-resistant glass

 If a collision occurred, the windscreen would break into dangerous shards of glass, thereby increasing the risk of injury.
-Today, windscreens are built like a sandwich with two layers of laminated, shatter-proof glass and a layer of plastic in between, which means they no longer break into shards but instead into numerous, harmless chunks.
+Today, windscreens are built with two layers of laminated, shatter-proof glass and a layer of plastic in between.
+This means they no longer break into shards but into large less harmless chunks of glass.

-Laminated glass was first invented by a French chemist in 1903, yet its mandatory introduction came later when the British parliament’s Road Traffic Act of 1930 required new cars to use windscreens of laminated ‘safety glass’.
+Laminated glass was first invented by a French chemist in 1903.
+Its mandatory introduction came later when the British parliament’s Road Traffic Act of 1930 required new cars to use windscreens of laminated ‘safety glass’.

 Car safety features: #8.
 Indicators, mirrors & blind spot monitoring

 You’ve seen road cyclists signal with hand gestures to indicate a right or left turn.
-Just like cyclists, motorists used to do the same for years.
+Just like cyclists, motorists also did the same for many years.

 And we can’t forget about properly positioned side and rear vision mirrors.
-Such simple features, but absolute necessities to eliminate blind spots and ensure high visibility.
+Such simple features, but absolute necessary to eliminate blind spots and ensure high visibility.

 Car safety features: #9.
 Lights & wipers